Employment contracts in the private sector

 - What are the consequences of changing the employee's workplace?

-- Can a protected employee's employment contract be changed?
+- Can the employment contract of a protected employee be changed?

-- What is the intermittent CDI (CDII or CD2I)?
+- What is intermittent CDI (CDII or CD2I)?

 - What is the construction or operation contract?

-- In which cases is a CDD being upgraded to CDI?
+- In what cases is a CDD reclassified as a CDI?

-- Can an employer object to an employee being seated?
+- Can an employer object to an employee being sworn to a jury?

-- What is a defined object CDD (or mission CDD)?
+- What is a purpose-defined CDD (or Mission CDD)?